Quick Answer

 | L'Assurance Retraite | Within 2 months | Pension payment is suspended if not submitted |

 Your calendar should follow each pension authority's actual submission window, not a generic reminder you use everywhere.
 The examples above show why that matters.
 One SSA-7162 Foreign Enforcement Questionnaire process uses a 45-day timeframe, one French retirement-account flow requires return within one month of the email notice, and L'Assurance Retraite states the certificate must be submitted within 2 months or pension payment is suspended.
-For each pension, create a recurring reminder tied to the provider's current window, then add this note to the event: Add current lead time after verification.
+For each pension, create a recurring reminder tied to the provider's current window; confirm the current lead time from the pension authority or official notice before setting the reminder.

 | Pension provider | Submission method | Accepted witness types | Legalization requirement status | Digital option status | Escalation contact |